Travel with Rivals

 Travel with Rivals (跟住矛盾去旅行 (gan1 zyu6 maau4 teon5 heoi3 leoi5 hang4)) is a Hong Kong television travel programme premiered on 6 April 2016, produced by HK Television Entertainment and broadcast on ViuTV.

-Overview

-The programme brings together two people from different backgrounds, with conflicting core values, for a five-day trip to other parts of the world.
+The show brings together two people from different backgrounds, with conflicting core values, for a five-day trip to another part of the world.

 Episodes

 The first episode lasted one hour, with the first half-hour serving as a preview of the series.